mlswg/mls-protocol/draft-ietf-mls-protocol.md

 MUST verify that the list of committed proposals is valid using one of the following procedures, depending on whether the commit is external or not.

-For a regular, i.e. not external, commit the list is invalid if any of the following
+For a regular commit (not an external commit) the list is invalid if any of the following
 occurs:

 * It contains an individual proposal that is invalid as specified in {{proposals}}.